hikeventures/hikeventures.github.io/_posts/2016-02-24-Therm-a-Rest-EvoLite.markdown

 date: "2016-02-24 22:43:52 +0200"
 comments: true
 categories: gear
-description: "A review about the Therm-a-Rest Evolute sleeping pad which we have tested in Sweden and Japan"
+description: "A review about the Therm-a-Rest Evolite sleeping pad which we have tested in Sweden and Japan"
 keywords: "Therm-a-Rest, sleeping pad, camping, backpacking, outdoors, gear, review, hiking"
 ---